Preposition Dino

 above

-• Above marks higher position without contact.
+• On means touching the surface.
+Above means higher than it, without contact.

 Controls